9brada6/tabs-with-posts/development.md

 - Make ajax show a "Loading..." text before loading widget.
 - Make ajax show a "Loading..." text in widget when selecting article block.

-- Say in settings that if you change the icons, you must refresh the cache.

-- Make widget work in elementor and other page builders.

 - Add in manual test: Test if cache disable works as expected.
 Test if cache works as expected.
 Test if cache fire at the actions.
 - Add in manual test: Test disabled comment display align(usually, not having margin-right).
 - Add in manual testing a lot of testing, mainly including javascript things.
+- Add in Manual tests, to test the cache with various plugins.

+- ### Todo Page Builders

+- Make widget work in elementor and other page builders, test other page builders how they work.
+- Add in manual tests to test how they work in page builders.

+- ### Todo Translations

+- Add frontend translations to settings.
+- Split translations in half(or 3, with documentation), frontend and backend.
+- Learn about multi-language support and test all of the plugins.
+- Create a script that generates these POI files instantly?
+- Add in Manual tests, to test the translations with various plugins.
+- Delete phpcs rule, and escape all translations.

 - ### ✅ Todo Documentation